Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 20. Consider joining tours if you are concerned about your safety

 If you’re worried about any of this, consider taking tours to make things as easy as possible.
-This way you may avoid having to use public transportation and will always be with a group of people or a tour guide that knows the area.
+This way, you may avoid having to use public transportation and will always be with a group of people or a tour guide who knows the area.

 21. Get travel insurance before starting your trip